onurqnel/MyCSJourney/src/content/posts/Probability.md

    The total area under the curve must be **1**.

 3. **Probability Over an Interval**:
-   Since a continuous random variable can take infinitely many values, the probability of a single point (PMF of continous RV) is always **zero**:
+   The probability of a single point is always **zero**:
    $$
    P(X = x) = 0
    $$

-   Instead, we find probabilities over intervals:
+  For a piecewise function **f(x)** that is zero outside a given interval, we find probabilities over intervals by integrating within those intervals.
+Specifically, the probability that **X** lies between **a** and **b** is:

    $$
    P(a \leq X \leq b) = \int_{a}^{b} f(x) \,dx
    $$

+Whether we use ≤ or < in the bounds does not affect the result, because the probability of a single point is zero.

  <br>